Palmarian Catholic Church: Apparitions of Our Lady of Palmar and Devotion to the Holy Face

+Statue of Padre Pio on a side altar in Palmar Cathedral.

 On 30 September 1969, Rosario Arenillas and Domínguez said they had a vision of Jesus Christ and Padre Pio.
 A few days later María Luisa Vila declared that she had the same vision.
 On 8 December 1969, Domínguez claimed to have a vision in which the Virgin and the angels gave him a Dominican habit and on 10 December 1969, Domínguez said that Dominic de Guzmán had appeared to him to recommend praying the Rosary and the Pater Noster.
 On 10 December 1969 he also said that Joseph appeared to him.
 On 12 December 1969, Domínguez said he had another vision of Dominic and next to him he said he saw the Holy Face of Jesus.
 Then he said that Dominic had given him the message that he should expand devotion to the Holy Face, the Stations of the Cross and the reparative communion on the first Thursday of each month, to repair the outrages to the divine face of the Lord.
 Domínguez and Corral began to carry a portrait of the Holy Face for prayers in which ecstasy occurred.

 Domínguez claimed to suffer stigmata of the Holy Wounds during his visions, such as a cross-shaped cut on his forehead and cuts on his hands.
 These visions and stigmata, according to Domínguez himself, also occurred in the boarding house in Seville where he lived.
 At one point he revealed a 10-centimeter cut on his side, which was a supposed stigmata, representing where Jesus Christ had been pierced in his side by Roman soldier Longinus with the Holy Lance.
 On 16 July 1970, a supposed Marian apparition told him that the waters from a well in the area were miraculous and that it produced healings.
 A mastic tree in the area became the main location associated with some of the visions and on 2 February 1970, the believers put a picture of the Holy Face on it (in Palmarian discourse this is called the "Sacred Place of the Lentisco").
 A large number of people were drawn to El Palmar de Troya, with 40,000 people witnessing one of Domínguez' mystical ecstasies and his stigmata.
 On 2 February 1970 they put a photo of the Holy Face in the mastic and on 2 March 1972, an image of the Divina Pastora was blessed.
 The Virgin of Palmar was placed in the mastic on 12 September 1972.
 On 8 February 1971, there was a reported apparition of Jesus Christ in the mastic to encourage the faithful who gathered at the farm.